In this section

 All other assessments have a waiting time of at least 4 weeks.
 Urgent referrals are typically seen within the week of recieving the referral, and urgency is a clinical decision made by the Audiologists.

-For concerned referrers, please call the Audiology department on 9345 5550 or 9345 5551 and ask to speak to an Audiologist, to discuss the referral.
+For concerned referrers, please call the Audiology department on 9345 5522 and ask to speak to an Audiologist, to discuss the referral.

 New Diagnosis Clinic